Marginal quenches and drives in Tomonaga-Luttinger liquids: Algebraic framework and Bogoliubov transformations

 and

 which also defines the vacuum $|\Omega\rangle$.
 The operators in the theory with $K = K_1$ can then be constructed as

 and

 where the Wick ordering $\wick{ \cdots }$ is with respect to $|\Omega\rangle$ (discussed further in Sec.~\ref{Sec:Algebraic_framework:Wick_ordering}).
-We recall that the latter identities are examples of the Sugawara construction.
+We recall that the latter identities are examples of the Sugawara construction, see, e.g., \cite{FMS:1997}.
 These operators can be shown to satisfy \eqref{VKM_algebra} with $K = K_{1}$ and $c = 1$.
 The Fourier modes of the bosonic fields $\varphi(x)$ and $\Pi(x)$ in \eqref{H_TLL} can then be constructed as

 for all $n \neq 0$, satisfying $[\varphi_{n}, \Pi_{m}] = \ii \delta_{n,m}$ and $[\varphi_{n}, \varphi_{m}] = 0 = [\Pi_{n}, \Pi_{m}]$ for $n, m \neq 0$.
 As usual, the case $n = 0$ has to be be handled separately.
 To fix our terminology, we will refer to $a_n$ and $\abar_n$ for $n \neq 0$ as oscillator modes and $a_0$ and $\abar_0$ as zero modes.